Kay Pacha – (Kay Pah-chah) – The Middle World

 The other common misconception is that you should feel certain.
 Type recognition rarely arrives as certainty.
 It arrives as a specific discomfort followed by an explanation that reaches further back into your history than you expected.
 Certainty is what you feel about a type you have intellectually decided on.
 Recognition is what you feel about a type that has decided on you.

-If the recognition hasn’t landed yet, these resources are built specifically for the self-typing process – not to tell you who you are, but to surface what is already there.
+If the recognition has not landed yet, these INTI NAN resources are built specifically for the self-typing process in Kay Pacha – not to assign a type, but to help the motivation surface on its own.

 Take the Test